Adafruit NeoTrellis M4 Mainboard - featuring SAMD51

 The NeoTrellis M4 is an all-in-one USB + NeoPixel + Elastomer + Audio board.
 It's powered by our new favoritest-chip-in-the-world, the SAMD51, a Cortex M4 core running at 120 MHz.
 This chip has a speedy core with CircuitPython and Arduino support, hardware DSP/floating point, dual DACs (more on that later!) and all the goodies you expect from normal chips like I2C, ADC, DMA, etc. It has a roomy 512KB of flash and 192KB of SRAM so it's great for CircuitPython, we added a full 8MB flash chip so tons of space for files and audio clips.
 Or you can load Arduino in for bonkers-fast audio processing/generation with our fork of the PJRC Audio library.

-The native USB port can turn it into a MIDI USB device if you like - currently that's only supported in Arduino.
+The native USB port can turn it into a MIDI USB device if you like, in both Arduino and CircuitPython.
 Tether it to a computer or tablet, if you like.
 Or use it in standalone mode, as long as its powered from a USB power plug, it'll run whatever firmware is burned into it.